-- Yes, the medical school has hosted at least one conference or symposium on topics related to planetary health in the past year. - Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
+Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
+(4 points)

+Yes, the institution has hosted at least one conference or symposium on topics related to sustainable healthcare/vetcare in the past year.
+(3 points)

-2 Yes, the institution has hosted a conference on topics related to planetary health in the past three years.
-1 The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
-0 No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+Yes, the institution has hosted a conference on topics related to planetary health / sustianable healthcare/vetcare in the past three years.
+(2 points)

+The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
+(1 point)

+No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+(0 points)